 - Under RERA, not being able to get apartments from the builder will no longer be a problem.
 Developers who fail to meet the delivery date must pay an interest rate of 2% above the loan rate of the State Bank of India to homebuyers.

 - The quality of construction has been a concern for many buyers.
 Under RERA, any structural defect that occurs on the property for up to five years from the date of delivery of the possession must be repaired by the developer.
 It will be the obligation of the promoter to rectify such defects within 30 days without additional charges.

 - The untimely delivery of real estate projects has been the main threat to buyers.
 According to economic times, almost all projects launched between 2010 and 2013 had failed to meet their delivery time mainly because the builders diverted the funds to new projects.

-- Under RERA, regulatory bodies and courts of appeal will be established in each state to resolve disputes between builders and buyers.
+- Under RERA, regulatory bodies and courts of appeal will establish in each state to resolve disputes between builders and buyers.
 Any person harmed by any address can expect a resolution of the appeal within 120 days.

 - Previously, builders often sold projects that did not have all authorizations, which caused many problems for buyers.
 Under RERA, builders and agents will have to register with the regulator, disclose.
 All details about the project, and may sell projects only after the necessary authorizations have been obtained.

 - Previously, many developers promoted their projects with false commitments and offers.
-However, according to RERA, each advertisement will have to bear the RERA registration number, and all promotions or announcements must be completely honest and without false commitments.
+However, according to RERA, each advertisement will have to bear the RERA registration number.

-Conclusion: It is mandatory that all builders and agents register with the RA (Regulatory Authority) after its establishment.
-They will also be asked to register their projects along with all the information, including the financial statements, the copy of the legal title and other documents.
+It is mandatory that all builders and agents register with the RA (Regulatory Authority) after its establishment.
+They will also ask to register their projects along with all the information.
+Including the financial statements, the copy of the legal title, and other documents.
 Publication of which, they will receive a registration number for the project.